AhmedHusseinOmar/Ahmed_Mahboobi/readme.md

 # Recipe

-- Biryani
+- Biryani  / Rice meat and masalas
-- Salat
+- Salat / Cabbage Tomato and Cucumnber
-- Dönner
+- Dönner / Zaziki Meat and Salat

 # Dog :
  A dog is barking at a man.